tomlqc/about-quantum/source/intro/quantum2/ingredients.rst

 There is a sound framework for describing the action of the :ref:`stories/background/environment:Environment` on a quantum system.
-It is well modelled, and a mandatory tool to describe the :ref:`intro/computing/noise:Noise` in a Quantum Computer.
+It is well modelled, and a mandatory tool to describe the :ref:`intro/computing/noise:Noise & Errors` in a Quantum Computer.

 .. ---------------------------------------------------------------------------